By: This guest post is written by Jorn Trommelen.

 Older adults, usually defined as 65 years or older, have what we call ‘’anabolic resistance’’.
 This means that they respond less to anabolic stimuli such as resistance exercise and protein feeding compared.
 In fact, they seem to need double the amount of protein in a meal to optimally stimulate muscle protein synthesis (the process of building muscle).

 However, appetite also decreases with increasing age, and it’s not that easy for a lot of elderly to eat large amounts of protein in each meal.
-Therefore, rather than eating more protein at the main meals, our lab has suggested that an additional protein meal prior to sleep may be an effective and practical strategy to help compensate for anabolic resistance.
+Therefore, rather than eating more protein at the main meals, our lab has suggested that an additional protein meal before bed may be an effective and practical strategy to help compensate for anabolic resistance.

 We have previously shown that protein is effectively digested and absorbed during sleep in elderly, and thereby stimulates muscle protein synthesis during overnight sleep.